dcast822/Generate_music_with_deep_learning/README.md

 ### Musical notes
 In music, a note is a symbol denoting a musical sound.
 Notes can represent the pitch and duration of a sound in musical notation.
 Notes can be thought of as the building blocks for written music, and help with its comprehension and analysis.

 ## Software Requirements
 * Numpy
 * Matplotlib
 * Sklearn
 * Keras
 * Music21
-* MuseScore3
+* MuseScore3(In conjunctin with Music21,enables the notes to be displayed in musical sheet format)

 ### Music21
 The project uses the music21 library in order to help parse out the notes in the data set.
 It is also a useful library in order to do EDA around musical concepts such as the distribution of frequencies, and the proportionality as to which a note is used within a given measure.

-## MuseScore 3 enables

 ## Description of Dataset

 The dataset is comprised of midi files scraped from https://bushgrafts.com/midi/.
 These midi files are of the jazz genre, while 301 files were scraped some of them need to be reformatted in order to go through the processing via the music 21 library.
-The dataset also includes 295 classical music midi files that were found on kaggle here, https://www.kaggle.com/soumikrakshit/classical-music-midi.
+This leaves 214 midi jazz files to work with.
+Additionally, the dataset also includes 295 classical music midi files that were found on kaggle here, https://www.kaggle.com/soumikrakshit/classical-music-midi.

 ## Data Visualizations & Analysis

-Taking advantage of music21
+### Distribution of notes by Frequency

 ![Distribution of Notes](./images/1stdistplot.png "1st distribution plot")
 This is the first of a few visualizations which show how big the disparity there is for low frequency notes versus higher frequency notes.
 Although this only includes 47 classical works, we will see this shift when we add in more songs.

-### Distribution of notes by Frequency

 ![Distribution of Notes(II)](./images/2nddistplot.png "2nd Distribution Plot")